-As stated above, incoming students will be advised by the head of the EdD program in their first year.
-At the end of the first year, students will be introduced to their dissertation chair, with whom they'll begin working in the Fall of your second year.
+As stated above, incoming students will be advised by the head of the Ed.D. program, Dr. Cynthia Mruczek, in their first year.
+At the end of the first year, students will be introduced to their dissertation chair, with whom they'll begin working in the Fall of the second year.